Vytek/CSky-Dynamic-Sky-Unity/README.md

 - When an element of the skysphere is selected to be reflected in the reflection probe, the skybox is not reflected.

 # Future
-At the moment I am working on a project in godot engine, I will update the asset until version 2.0 in a few months.
+At the moment I am working on a project in godot engine, I will return to work on this asset until version 2018.3 is available.

 ![screenshot_1](https://user-images.githubusercontent.com/32694412/31422103-e4df2f26-ae08-11e7-8a21-32fba3bd3e97.png)
 ![screenshot_2](https://user-images.githubusercontent.com/32694412/31422104-e509a8c8-ae08-11e7-9456-ce0c32c784c5.png)